- Students and staff working in well ventilated rooms

 - Student will bring in their own writing equipment

 - Students will bring in their own water bottle

 - Students must ensure they have funds on their cashless catering account, if they wish to use the canteen.
 To ensure the safety of our staff, we cannot accept coins to top up accounts within school; we want parents to work with us to minimise the exchange of money between home and school

-- Students must be careful and considerate in their behaviour; social distancing with staff and minimising close interaction with peers, even within year group bubbles
+- Students must be careful and considerate in their behaviour; social distancing with staff and minimising close interaction with peers

 - Students must ensure they travel to and from school safely, exhibiting covid-safe and respectful behaviours in and out of school.

 - Please do not send your child into school if they are unwell, or have any signs of coronavirus.
 Please tell us quickly if this is the case

 - Where possible, please communicate with us by phone and email to minimise face-to-face meetings - please be aware we will continue to hold some parent meetings using IT, such as Zoom

 - Meetings with staff need to be organised in advance, so that safety measures can be considered – no unexpected drop-ins, please

 - We cannot accommodate the volume of parents calling into school daily with forgotten lunch boxes, PE kits and instruments – please support your child to get organised the night before